upendarreddymamidi/CodingChallenge/README.md

 # CodingChallenge
-files are in the enrollment portal folder
+files are in the enrollment-portal folder